0davidog/CI_PP5_VideoDrome/README.md

 <em>[As a shopper, I want to be able to track the status of my orders, so I can be confident my order is handled and shipped in good time.](https://github.com/0davidog/VideoDrome/issues/26)</em>

-As a real store would also handle shipping an ideal future feature would be a way in which customers can keep up to date with their order status.
+As a real store would also handle shipping, an ideal future feature would be a way in which customers can keep up to date with their order status.

 ## Testing